-5 Activities in 2017
+5 Activities in 2020

-In 2017 we will be in data taking with VIP2 at LNGS-INFN.
-The preliminary data analysis will be finalized and published.
-We are, as well, going to continue the studies on fundamental physics, in particular on the collapse model by measurements of X rays spontaneously emitted in the continuous spontaneous localization (CSL) model.
+In 2020 we will be in data taking with VIP-2 at LNGS-INFN.
+The previous data analysis will be finalized and published.
+We shall also perform measurements with closed systems (no current) for testing Quantum Gravity models.
+We will, as well, continue the studies on fundamental physics, in particular on the collapse model by measurements of X rays spontaneously emitted in the continuous spontaneous localization (CSL) model.